Développé Capital Campaign - Training Omaha's dancers for 50 more years

 you for all of your generous donations so far!
 In September, 2016 we

-officially began the move to our new building!
+moved to our new building!
 The dancers and staff are

 so excited about our new space and what's to come.